-The American Funds AMCAP Fund Class A (AMCPX) invests primarily in “US companies of any size with solid long-term growth records and the potential for good future growth.”
-Fund managers retain the flexibility of investing in companies based outside the US, but they’ll do it to a restricted degree only.
+The American Funds AMCAP Fund – Class A (AMCPX) “invests primarily in U.S. companies of any size with solid long-term growth records and the potential for good future growth.”
+Fund managers can invest in companies based outside the US, but they’ll do it to a restricted degree only.

-Multiple fund managers are involved in investment decisions by the investment adviser to the fund.
-The way it works is that the overall portfolio is divided into distinct segments which are managed by individual managers.
-Managers employ fundamental analysis, which includes meeting with company executives and employees, suppliers, customers, and competitors, to arrive at suitable securities for the portfolio.
+Four fund managers are involved in the fund’s investment decisions.
+The overall portfolio is divided into distinct segments that are managed by individual managers.
+Managers use fundamental analysis, which includes meeting with company executives and employees, suppliers, customers, and competitors, to arrive at suitable securities for the portfolio.

-The fund’s assets were invested across 252 holdings (stocks, bonds, and cash) as of September 2015 (the latest available), and it was managing assets worth $47.38 billion as of the end of October.
-Its September portfolio holdings included Amgen (AMGN), Precision Castparts Corporation (PCP), Class A shares of Accenture (ACN), BioMarin Pharmaceutical (BMRN), and Stryker Corporation (SYK), comprising a combined 9.4% of the fund’s portfolio.
+The fund’s assets were invested across 245 holdings (stocks, bonds, and cash) as of December 2015 and it was managing assets worth $46.5 billion as of the end of December.
+As of December, its top ten equity holdings included Amgen (AMGN), Alexion Pharmaceuticals (ALXN), Oracle (ORCL), Class A shares of Accenture (ACN), and Progressive (PGR).
+These stocks make up a combined 11.0% of the fund’s portfolio.

-For this analysis, we will be considering the fund’s holdings as of September 2015, as that is the latest available sectoral breakdown with us.
-The fund’s holdings after September reflect valuation-driven changes to the portfolio, not the actual holding.
-Do keep in mind that the fund discloses portfolio holdings once per quarter.
+For this analysis, we will be considering holdings as of September 2015, as that is the latest available sectoral breakdown.
+The holdings after September reflect the valuation-driven changes to the portfolio, not the actual holding.
+Do keep in mind that the fund discloses portfolio holdings once a quarter.

-But how has the fund’s composition impacted its performance for the one-year period ending in October, and what can this be attributed to?
-Continue to the next part of this series to find out.
+How has the fund’s composition impacted its performance in 2015 and what can this be attributed to?
+Let’s look at that in the next article.